Medically reviewed by Drugs.com. Last updated on Jun 24, 2019.

 Adrenal suppression with extensive/prolonged use (ACTH stimulation test, morning plasma cortisol test, urinary free cortisol test)

-Adverse events have been observed in animal reproduction studies.
-Topical products are not recommended for extensive use, in large quantities, or for long periods of time in pregnant women.
+Topical corticosteroids are not recommended for extensive use, in large quantities, or for long periods of time in pregnant women.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)